© 2025, Triana Coffee Co. All rights reserved. Made with ♥ in Nashville, Tennessee.

 Q: You're a social business.
 To whom do you direct your profits?

 A: We have priorities, and we feel our priorities have the most positive impact on our community.
-Generally speaking, we prioritize local environmental stewardship, and education.
-We all need a clean environment to thrive.
-We all benefit from a well-educated populace.
+Generally speaking, we prioritize local environmental stewardship, educational leadership, and Christian Wilderness Missions for those recovering from life's many challenges.
 We keep our money close to home, where it's more effective and accountable.

-A: Our employees have a solid, sustainable, honest living.
+A: Our team makes a fair, sustainable, honest living.
 The true delight is in giving the rest away to our community, for our common benefit.
 It's really that simple.
 Click here to learn more.

 Q: The idea of giving all profits away for benefit of the community sounds crazy.
 I love it!
 Will someone speak to me or my group about this?